MLB Rumors: Dodgers Want Bryce Harper On A Deal He’ll Likely Never Agree To, Per ‘SI’

 The Dodgers are eagerly hoping they will be able to convince Harper to join them in Los Angeles, but there are a number of issues that will likely make Harper knock that offer off the table quite quick, Sports Illustrated reported.

-Harper has already turned down a number of $300 million deals already, and appears to have made it clear that he is on the hunt for a long-term deal that will break records in baseball.
+Harper has already turned down a number of $300 million deals already and appears to have made it clear that he is on the hunt for a long-term deal that will break records in baseball.
 Unfortunately, it seems the Dodgers won’t be able to offer him that.

-Aside from the lack of budget the Dodgers have to spend on him that The Inquisitr previously reported, the Los Angeles based side is only in the mix with a short-term contract offer, similar to that they have just signed with center fielder A.J.
+Aside from the lack of budget the Dodgers have to spend on him that The Inquisitr previously reported, the Los Angeles-based side is only in the mix with a short-term contract offer, similar to one they have just signed with center fielder A.J.
 Pollock for four years.

 Dodgers “back in the mix” for Bryce Harper, were seen in Las Vegas Sunday, per @JesseSanchezMLB pic.twitter.com/NHb7bEfYDz